MikeGawi/ePiframe/README.md

 # ePiframe

-Python 3 e-Paper (or any other HDMI/Composite display) Raspberry Pi Photo Frame with Google Photos and/or local storage (and more), weather information, Telegram Bot, Web User Interface and API.
+Python 3 e-Paper (or any other HDMI/Composite display) Raspberry Pi Photo Frame with Google Photos and/or local storage (and more), weather information, Telegram Bot, Web User Interface, API and plugins.

 ## Main features

-* Pulls photos (videos are ignored) from one or more albums in Google Photos and/or from local folder and automatically prepares them for attached display
+* Pulls photos (supports all formats including RAW, videos are ignored) from one or more albums in Google Photos (shared between users who can modify the content) and/or from local folder and automatically prepares them for attached display (automatic conversion to black-and-white with 6 different presets, color inversion, limited palette, etc. and various background colors)
 * Non-HDMI e-Paper Waveshare SPI or any other HDMI, Composite displays supported
+* With e-Paper display photo is shown even if power (or network) is down as e-Paper takes power only during refresh and doesn't have back light - so no blank frames
-* Works with Desktop or CLI (console) OS versions
+* Works with Desktop or CLI (console) OS versions and even for Raspberry Pi Zero W (wireless) and offline Raspberry Pi Zero (when using local source) + Raspberry Pi OS Lite
+* Autonomic device, once configured can be left headless with system service supervising whole process that is auto recovering and auto starting by itself
 * Simple activation for Google Photos access from ePiframe device (with guide) or any other device with Python
 * No additional storage for Google Photos source or 3rd party software is required as only one and current photo is downloaded and processed per frame update
 * When using local source it is possible to sync photos from almost all cloud/image hosting providers using 3rd party software
-* Updating after time interval with option to change time per photo (by *hot word* in photo description)
-* Off hours per different days
+* Updating after time interval with option to change time per photo (by *hot word* in photo description) and off hours per different days
-* Photo filtering (by creation date, number of images)
-* Showing randomly, descendingly or ascendingly by creation date
+* Photo filtering (by creation date, number of images), showing randomly, descendingly or ascendingly
-* Automatic conversion to black-and-white with 6 different presets, color inversion and various background colors
 * For vertical or horizontal frame position
-* Can be controlled from Telegram Bot, embedded WebUI or API
-* Can display weather information
+* Can be controlled from Telegram Bot, embedded WebUI or API and can display weather information
-* Can improve displayed photos on the fly, i.e. normalization, contrast and brightness settings, gamma correction, etc.
+* Can improve displayed photos on the fly (with powerful [ImageMagick](https://imagemagick.org/) on board), i.e. normalization, contrast and brightness settings, gamma correction, etc.
-* Even for Raspberry Pi Zero W (wireless) and offline Raspberry Pi Zero (when using local source) + Raspberry Pi OS Lite
+* Extensible, customizable and open for 3rd party add-ons with [ePiframe plugins](#plugins)

 <p align="center">
 	<img src ="https://github.com/MikeGawi/ePiframe/blob/master/docs/assets/frame.gif">